Painting the Beauty of Shadows w/ Amanda Houston - January 16-18: 10:30-5:00 : All Levels

 ☐ Exacto knife or straight edge (Olfa recommended)

-☐ 2 medium-sized Tupperware containers (one with cornmeal or Swiffer hand duster for pastel cleaning)
+☐ 2 medium-sized Tupperware containers (one with cornmeal for cleaning pastels) or

 ☐ Small container of denatured or isopropyl alcohol (for underpainting techniques)